 Further information on dry eye supplements can be found here.

 Blepharitis is a common and usually chronic inflammation of the lid margins or glands.
 Posterior blepharitis will result in decreased secretions from the meibomian glands resulting in evaporative dry eye.
-This can be treated with daily hot packs and lid expression.
+This can be treated with daily hot packs with lid expression.
+More recalcitrant cases often require a course of Doxycycline or Azithromycin which has been found to improve meibomian gland function.
 Instructions on treatment of blepharitis can be found here.

 Eyelid Blinking Exercises